 - The chair of forest management planning with the courses in: Forest Management Planning, Forest Resources Evaluation, Forest Statics.

 - In 1935 the Institute of Forest Management Planning and Forest Resources Evaluation was founded and took over the functions of the former Chair of Forest Management Planning.
 In 1947 The Institute changed its name into the Institute of Forest Management Planning and Forestry Economics and all the courses related to the field of economy and law were held there.
 In 1960 The Institute was divided into two independent institutes: The Institute of Economics and Organization of Forestry and Wood Industry and the Institute of Forest Management Planning.
 In 1967 the Institutes become Chairs.

 - The chair of Dendrometry with the courses in: Dendrometry, Forest Protection and Forest Management.
 The chair changes its name to Institute in 1947.
 In 1959 the Cabinet of Mathematics was integrated in the Institute.
 In 1967 The Institute was named the Chair of Dendrometry, from which the Cabinet of Mathematics stands out in 1991.

-To conclude, it can be said that in organisational terms, the most significant changes over the 120 years of history were made in 1995 when the single Institute ofForest Management Planning was founded by the Statute of the Faculty of Forestry, comprising the former Chair of Forest Management Planning, Chair of Dendrometry, Chair of Geodesy and Chair of Economics and Forestry, and in 2005 when the Institute started to operate under the name of the Institute of Forest Inventory and Management.
+To conclude, it can be said that in organisational terms, the most significant changes over the 120 years of history were made in 1995 when the single Institute ofForest Management Planning was founded by the Statute of the Faculty of Forestry and Wood Technology, comprising the former Chair of Forest Management Planning, Chair of Dendrometry, Chair of Geodesy and Chair of Economics and Forestry, and in 2005 when the Institute started to operate under the name of the Institute of Forest Inventory and Management.

 Former Heads of the Institutes: